 This principle mirrors Cultural Relativism’s theory and Kohlberg’s fourth moral development stage.
 I firmly believe that prudence before justice is the right thing to do within the United States Air Force’s rules.
 While military culture has profoundly affected my code of conduct, it has not done the same with my view of morality.
 I attribute a large part of my ethos to immersing myself in the Far East’s very different concept of religion, that of a more fluid and all-inclusive view.
 In Western religions, affiliation is absolute.

 How Exposure to Other Cultures Changed My Moral Development

 It’s either your Christian or your Jewish.
 You can’t be both.
 In contrast, Eastern religions treat membership in more fluid terms.
 It’s perfectly normal for somebody from Korea or Japan to adopt Christian, Buddhist, and Confucian teachings but not identify with any or all of them.
 What matters is the rituals, the prayers (or meditations), and most of all, the ethics.
 I have learned to practice the precepts of benevolence and understanding from Buddhism, the moral guidance portrayed through the Bible’s gospels, and throwing coins and praying to my ancestors for prosperity in a Shinto (and Buddhist) shrine.

 I believe my parents instilled a flexible outlook towards religion, albeit not the way they intended.
-Even though my dad was relaxed in his Christian beliefs, he encouraged me to be as devoted a Catholic as my mom.
+Even though my father didn’t actively practice Christianity, he encouraged me to be as devoted a Catholic as my mom.
 But as I saw more of the world and further understood human behavior, I felt I didn’t have to follow a particular set of rules to be a righteous person.
-But it’s an excellent place to start and build a foundation for your personal ethical decision-making framework.
+But it’s an excellent place to start and build a foundation for your ethical decision-making framework.